11 Benefits of Blueberries — Backed by Science

 11. Blueberries can help your eyes function better.

 The retina of the eyeball is susceptible to oxidative damage.
 It’s a vulnerable tissue and can be damaged easily by inflammation or infections.
-Retina damage means vision damage — keeping your retina healthy is crucial to maintaining your eyesight into late age.
+Retina damage means vision damage—

 Fortunately, blueberries are loaded with a certain type of antioxidant known as anthocyanins - a type of phytonutrient.
 Phytonutrients are commonly studied for their benefits in preventing eye damage.
 Furthermore, they seem to demonstrate some protective activity against damage done by the UV rays emitted by the sun.